 The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
-The Group intends to adopt these standards, if applicable, when they become effective.
+The Group intends to adopt these standards, if applicable, when they are endorsed by SOCPA and become effective.